zikju/php-api-starter/README.md

 # php-api-starter
-A starter source code for a handy PHP restful API development.
+A starter source code for a handy PHP restful API development.<br />

-Created for OOP practice and personal use.
+_This project created mainly for myself - to learn and practice PHP OOP._

 # Requirements
 * PHP: >=7.4